Saturday, October 3, 2009

 "Have you seen my star?"

 It was late.
 Much too late for young girl to be dancing under the stars.
 A million warm yellow lights swam in the dark sky like flaming gold fish.
-She spun slowly in her favorite red dress weaving her hands in the yellow grass.
+She spun slowly in her favorite red dress weaving her hands in the green grass.
 Despite the darkness of night, the tall grass sparkled by the light of the heavens.
 Her bare feet absorbed the cool dirt and her eyes were closed.
-She breathed in the promise of rain while a light breeze combed through her cinnamon hair.
+She breathed in the promise of rain while a light breeze combed through her cinnamon colored hair.

 "Then there was a star danced, and under that was I born" she quoted while gently colliding with the ground in a satisfied slump.

 She was watching the stars move when suddenly a pair of brilliant green eyes and the soft face of a boy claimed her view.
-His wild dark hair surrounded his face and had blades of grass weaved indiscriminately through it.
+His wild black hair surrounded his face and had blades of grass weaved indiscriminately through it.

 "Have you seen my star?" he asked.

 "Of course.
-Don't you?"
+Don't you have a star?"

 "No."